 - 1. Download and unzip the archive into a temporary directory - 2.
-Change into the distribution directory - 3.
-Run the following command using the Python interpreter with which you intend to work (this could be the default one, or an application specific one depending on your needs):
+Change into the distribution directory sudo python setup.py install

+3. Run the following command using the Python interpreter with which you intend to work (this could be the default one, or an application specific one depending on your needs):